HIV Symptoms: Separating Fact From Fear

 If my partner is on treatment and undetectable, do symptoms matter?

 Effective treatment that keeps viral load undetectable greatly reduces the risk of transmission.
 Symptoms still cannot confirm anything.
-If you are unsure about your situation, the most grounded path is a test at the correct time.
+If you want the simplest explanation of this, see viral load and U=U. If you are unsure about your situation, the most grounded path is a test at the correct time.

 What test should I take and when?